Geospatial APIs to add maps, spatial analytics, and mobility solutions to your apps

 Quickstarts, how-to guides, tutorials, and API reference documentation.Explore the documentation

-Find the resources you need to get started and work through technical challenges in one convenient developer guide.Check out the guide
+Find the resources you need to get started and work through technical challenges in one convenient developer guide.Guide to getting started with the Azure Maps Map Control

 Whether you’re completely new to IoT or are a seasoned professional looking to stay at the top of your game, IoT School is the best place to find the information, learning materials, and resources you need to start building your IoT solutions.Get started in IoT School